bjackman/limmat-kernel/README.md

 should serve as a nice starting point and an illustration of Limmat's functionality.

-TODO: I don't think the `vmtest` stuff works on Ubuntu due to AppArmor issues.
+TODO: I don't know if th  `virtme-ng` stuff works on Ubuntu due to AppArmor issues.
 You can disable [the relevant
 restrictions](https://ubuntu.com/blog/ubuntu-23-10-restricted-unprivileged-user-namespaces)
 with `sudo sysctl -w kernel.apparmor_restrict_unprivileged_unconfined=0; sudo